fluentsinc/prometheus-experiments/git/pilot-02-intialize-a-git-repo/experiment.md

 4. ### Do `cd stars` to get into the "stars" directory.
 Execute `git init` to turn this normal local directory into a Git repo.
 Once you execute this command, you can see a ".git" directory created on the project directory.
 This ".git" directory consists of the database where Git's going to save the **commits**.
 Since directories that start with a `.` are hidden directories, it won't be able to view this ".git" directory in Linux/Unix environments.
 Execute `ls -la` to see this hidden ".git" directory.

 5. ### When we executed the `git init` command and created the ".git" directory, the normal local directory has been turned into a Git repo.
 Now with our example, we've initialized the "stars" directory into a Git repo.
-Likewise, once you delete the ".git" directory inside the "stars" Git repo, "stars" directory goes back to being a normal directory.
+Likewise, the moement you delete the ".git" directory inside the "stars" Git repo, "stars" directory goes back to being a normal directory.

 ## **Reference**